The Authors Who Love Amazon

 Even so, King and Robinson said that writing for Amazon doesn’t necessarily feel like more of a churn than any other job would.
 Each writes from about nine to five each day, and never on the weekends.They both recently left their full-time jobs (Robinson in banking, King as a CFO) to write Alexa Riley books.
 They have a formula—sexy men, headstrong women, a happy ending—that they and their readers both enjoy.
 “It is a production with us,” King said.
 “We don’t deviate from how we write, and we know there are key points we have to hit, and we don’t change our formula.”
 This formula helps them, since once people discover one book, they tend to pore over the Alexa Riley backlist on Kindle Unlimited for more of the same, which brings in more income for King and Robinson.
 If they publish a new book and make $10,000 a month, they estimate, just $3,000 of that income comes from sales of the new book on Amazon; the rest comes from Kindle Unlimited payments.

 Of course, there are some things that KDP Select doesn’t offer, like printed books and shelf space in bookstores across the country, or a chance to get on the New York Times bestseller lists.
-But King and Robinson have tried the traditional route, and found it less lucrative as Amazon.
+But King and Robinson have tried the traditional route, and found it less lucrative than Amazon.
 In 2016, they published their first book from a “real” publishing house, Carina Press, an imprint of Harlequin, which is a division of HarperCollins.
-Seeing their book, Everything for Her, on shelves was satisfying—Robinson cried when she saw the book in Barnes & Noble— but working with a traditional publisher was an adjustment.
+Seeing their book, Everything for Her, on shelves was satisfying—Robinson cried when she saw the book in Barnes & Noble—but working with a traditional publisher was an adjustment.
 It took nearly a year between the time they finished the book and the time it was published; on Amazon, it usually takes about two weeks.
 The book was much longer than their traditional works, at 95,000 words, yet the money was about half what it would have been with Amazon.
 “It felt really prestigious and good for our career,” Robinson said, “but the money wasn’t the same as with Amazon.”
 They decided, after that experience, to return to self-publishing.

 People outside of Amazon warn that Kindle Unlimited and Amazon’s publishing model more broadly are threatening the very foundations of the industry.
 “It’s a cancer.
-It’s going to undermine the entire publishing industry,” Mark Coker, the founder and CEO of Smashwords, an ebook distributor for indie authors, said to me about Kindle Unlimited.
+It’s going to undermine the entire publishing industry,” Mark Coker, the founder and CEO of Smashwords, an e-book distributor for indie authors, said to me about Kindle Unlimited.
 Though authors may feel like they’re benefiting in the short-term, he argued, the Unlimited model is training people to read books for what feels like free.
 “Amazon is putting the thumb on the scale—although customers will happily pay for books, they give these books out for even cheaper,” he said.

 Kindle Unlimited is essentially a Spotify for books, and Spotify has resulted in lower revenues for artists; there’s reason to think Kindle Unlimited could unleash the same havoc on the publishing business.
 If people only read through subscription services, he said, they’ll stop buying single books.
 Retailers will continue losing market share, and Amazon will gain it.
 Even losing a small share of readers to Kindle Unlimited could be fatal for retailers.
 Barnes & Noble reported a 5 percent decline in sales in its last fiscal year, for instance, sending shares tumbling.
 Amazon is, he argues, creating a market with fewer retailers.
 Then, when all the other options have disappeared and Amazon completely dominates the market, Amazon will raise prices and charge authors less, and authors and readers will be trapped, he speculated.
 (In response to this, Amazon said that authors set their own prices for books.)